codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-AP-Payments.md

 ---
 title: "Xero's Payments Partner certification checkpoints"
-description: "A guide to getting Xero certification with Codat for AP Payments use cases"
+description: "A guide to getting Xero's AP Payments certification with Codat"
 ---

 To receive Xero Partner certification, you must comply with Xero's certification checkpoints.
 You can review these in detail in Xero's [own documentation](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/certification-checkpoints/).